Headless WordPress and Content Management Systems

 - Tougher credentialing.
 A headless system requires different credentialing of users than a coupled CMS.
 This can be a tedious task, although it does lead to a more secure environment.

-Once you take into consideration the needs of your site and what you want to achieve, you can decide if a headless CMS is right for you.
+Once you consider the needs of your site and what you want to achieve, you can decide if a headless CMS is right for you.

 Moving to a headless CMS could open up new doors for your content, but it doesn’t eliminate the need for reliable hosting.
 Here at WP Engine, we have support and information that might help if you plan on using WordPress to create a headless CMS.